dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 can be reconstructed into single packets and a single TCP session can be constructed for each TCP packet.

-Additionally, if malformed packets and Non-DNS packets are captured separately, they can be merged with packet captures reconstructed from C-DNS to produce a more complete packet stream.
+Additionally, if malformed messages and Non-DNS packets are captured separately, they can be merged with packet captures reconstructed from C-DNS to produce a more complete packet stream.